 South:

-Corner: Zen Palate; styley vegetarian.
+Corner: Was Zen Palate, styley vegetarian.

 A friend got a serious nut-allergy reaction when eating